frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise1.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1b/exercises/e1/e1s12.webp" style="width:100%">
       <figcaption> 12.
 Finished part studio.
-Name the key sketches and parts.
-Set the material of the plate and spacers to 6061 Aluminum.
+Name the key sketches and features.
+Set the name, material (6061 Aluminum), and appearance of the plates and spacer.
 The shaft has its material automatically determined from the <code>Robot Shaft</code> Featurescript.</figcaption>
     </figure>
   </div>
   <!-- Next and previous buttons -->